mviereck/x11docker/README.md

      - Alpine and NixOS images: `mesa-demos mesa-dri-ati mesa-dri-intel mesa-dri-nouveau mesa-dri-swrast`
      - Arch Linux images: `mesa-demos`
    - Proprietary closed source drivers from NVIDIA corporation need some manual setup and have some restrictions.
 Consider to use free `nouveau` driver instead.
      - x11docker can automatically install closed source nvidia drivers in container at every container startup.
-It gives some instructions in terminal output.
+It gives some setup instructions in terminal output.
      - The image should contain `modprobe` (package `kmod`) and `xz`. x11docker installs them if they are missing, but that slows down container startup.
      - You need the very same driver version as on host.
 It must not be a `deb` or `rpm` package but an `NVIDIA_[...].run` file.
 Store it at one of the following locations:
        - `~/.local/share/x11docker` (current user only)